fcamilleri22/dots/README.md

 4. **GET SOMETHING DONE!**

+## Known Issues
+- Installer is USA-centric.
+Edit the `sudo pacman-mirrors -c ...` line if you're not in North America.
+- Polybar's network monitors can't automatically tell the correct name of the primary network interface, whether wired or wireless.
+- Initial font configuration is still not automatic, and some fonts are not yet consistent.
+- There's no cheat sheet for controls/custom functions.
+- Theming is not yet universal (i.e. you still have to change Atom/X/GTK themes separately.)
+- These docs only really cover the installation process. **There is no user manual yet.**
+- Did I mention that this is still in active early development with hot commits still being made onto master?

 # **WARNING: currently, the installation process DELETES certain default configuration files, as it was written with *FRESH* installs in mind.**

 ### But Frank, I don't want to permanently install this yet -- I just want to try it out!